Features

 - the economic system – technologies and the stuff we make from the earth utilizing the sun’s energy as the power supply.

 There is no ‘away’ on this finite planet spinning around the sun.
-This is it and we must learn to live within the limits, the boundaries, the laws of the universe.
+This is it.
+We must learn to live within the limits, the boundaries, the laws of the Earth and the larger universe.